Corey Dickerson Player Props: Nationals vs. Mariners

 Corey Dickerson At The Plate

-- Dickerson has six doubles, two home runs and five walks while batting .259.
+- Dickerson is hitting .253 with six doubles, two home runs and five walks.

-- In nine games this season (31.0%), Dickerson has picked up an RBI, and in three of those games (10.3%) he had two or more.
+- In 63.3% of his 30 games this season, Dickerson has picked up at least one hit.
+He's also had three multi-hit games.

+- Dickerson has had an RBI in nine games this season (30.0%), including three multi-RBI outings (10.0%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.